Reception - Czechia

 Czechia is bound by the recast Reception Conditions Directive and transposed its provisions by Act No 325/1999 Coll. on Asylum | Zákon č.
 325/1999 Sb., o azylu.

-Authority responsible for receptionThe Refugee Facilities Administration (RFA) established and operating under the Ministry of the Interior, manages reception facilities.
-It also carries overall, both executive and financial responsibility over the reception facilities (it pays for the establishment and maintenance costs of reception).
-The Ministry of the Interior is however legally responsible for establishing and closing the centres.
+Authority responsible for receptionThe Refugee Facilities Administration (RFA) under the Ministry of the Interior manages reception facilities.
+It also carries overall executive and financial responsibility over reception facilities (it pays for the establishment and maintenance costs of reception).
+The Ministry of the Interior is however legally responsible for establishing and closing centres.

-After completing the entry procedures, the applicants might be distributed from the arrival centres to the residential centres according to their individual needs or currents needs of the organisation.
+After completing entry procedures, applicants may be distributed from the arrival centre to the residential centre according to their individual needs or currents needs of the organisation.

-There are four groups of specialized personnel who are in direct everyday contact with applicants.
+There are four groups of specialised personnel who are in direct contact with applicants daily.
 The specialisations are: social workers, 24/7 staff, housing experts and leisure specialists.
-Apart from the indicated personnel, there is usually operation and financial department in each facility.
-Although indicated system might differ in each centre.
+In addition, there is usually an operations and financial department in each facility.

-The trainings include general overview as well as targeted training for each group.
+Training includes a general overview and targeted training for each group.

 An applicant is entitled to reception immediately after expressing the intent to apply for asylum, either at the border or within Czech territory.